dkasaj/SwiftTipJar/README.md

 Thus I created SwiftTipJar.
 Use it, and hopefully get some tips out of it!

 P.S.
-If you find any code smells feel free to open an issue or
+If you find any code smells or documentation smells, feel free to open an issue